You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

-It can be in the form of a randomly generated pin via an app, an SMS message or a hardware key often called a ‘security token' or a ‘hardware token'.
+It can be in the form of a randomly generated pin via an authenticator app, an SMS message, voice calls, or a hardware key often called ‘a security token' or a ‘hardware token'.

-However, it remains questionable whether or not it would be enough to protect you if someone personally targets you.
+However, it remains questionable whether it would be enough to protect you if someone personally targets you.

 Why do I need 2FA?

 You may think Two Step verification or multi-factor authentication isn't all that necessary but as the following statistics show, that couldn't be further from the truth.

 According to a Gallup study, it appears that Americans have become increasingly aware of the dangers of cyberspace.

 71% of Americans are worried about their financial or personal data being stolen in a hack.
 On a similar level, 67% of Americans worry about becoming a victim of identity theft.